Perth-Artifactory/website/_pages/freeMembership.md

 ## NoizeMaschin!!

-the Perth Artifactory facilitates a rotating artist residency, where the artist in residence performs at the inhouse monthly experimental music night – NoizeMaschin!!
+The Perth Artifactory facilitates a rotating artist residency, where the artist in residence performs at the inhouse monthly experimental music night – NoizeMaschin!!

 Over a 3-6 month period, the successful applicant receives: